ZEN10111/GL_DevOps_BaseCamp/Task. Jenkins-CI pipelines-Groovy/Task. Jenkins-CI pipelines-Groovy.md

 4) [Optional] Use branch conditions, vars, etc

-Script for automatic configuration of Jenkins (with user, plugins). install_jenkins.sh
+Script for automatic configuration of Jenkins (with user, plugins): install_jenkins.sh

 ```